Anabaptism

 Anabaptism (from Neo-Latin anabaptista, from the Greek : ἀνά 're-' and βαπτισμός 'baptism'; Täufer, earlier also Wiedertäufer) is a Christian movement which traces its origins to the Radical Reformation in the 16th century.
 Anabaptists believe that baptism is valid only when candidates freely confess their faith in Christ and request to be baptized.
 This stance, commonly referred to as believer's baptism, is opposed to the baptism of infants, who are not able to make a conscious decision to be baptized.

 The early Anabaptists formulated their beliefs in a confession of faith in 1527 called the Schleitheim Confession.
 Its author Michael Sattler was arrested and executed shortly afterward.
 Anabaptist groups varied widely in their specific beliefs, but the Schleitheim Confession represents foundational Anabaptist beliefs as well as any single document can.

-Other Christian groups with different roots also practice believer's baptism, such as the Baptists, but these groups are not Anabaptist, even though the Baptist tradition was influenced by the Anabaptist view of Baptism.
+Other Christian groups with different roots also practice believer's baptism, such as the Baptists, but these groups are not Anabaptist.
 The Amish, Hutterites and Mennonites are direct descendants of the early Anabaptist movement.
 The Schwarzenau Brethren, River Brethren, Bruderhof and the Apostolic Christian Church are Anabaptist denominations that developed after the Radical Reformation, following their example.
 Though all Anabaptists share the same core theological beliefs, there are differences in the way of life among them; Old Order Anabaptist groups include the Old Order Amish, the Old Order Mennonites, Old Order River Brethren and the Old Order German Baptist Brethren.
 In between the assimilated mainline denominations (such as Mennonite Church USA and the Church of the Brethren) and Old Order groups are Conservative Anabaptist groups.
 Conservative Anabaptists, such as the Dunkard Brethren Church, Conservative Mennonites and Beachy Amish, have retained traditional religious practices and theology, while allowing for judicious use of modern conveniences and advanced technology.